MarshySwamp/Set_Ruler_Origin/README.md

 **Version 1.3:**
 X & Y fields added.
 Radio buttons override the field entries.
 The intention/expectation is that either the radio buttons are used, or the fields are used instead - not both at the same time.

+**Version 1.4:**
+Updated the scriptUI code to disable the radio buttons when values are entered into the coordinate fields.

 ![Set Ruler Origin to User Input v1-3](https://user-images.githubusercontent.com/14517328/118808704-2015ed80-b8ed-11eb-83ea-8ce74777ba6f.png)